MS in Bioimaging

 Visit the BU School of Medicine for more information.

-The Master of Science in Bioimaging is a multidisciplinary program developed by the departments of Radiology and Anatomy & Neurobiology with contributions from the Department of Physiology & Biophysics.
-The program is designed to trail individuals to fill a rapidly growing need for skilled experts in imaging and allied science and technology.
-In the Bioimaging program, you will benefit from hands-on experience with CT, PET, SPECT, 1.5, 3.0, and 11.7 TMRI, US And TMS, which will ultimately qualify you for positions in the healthcare and biomedical instrumentation industries, academia, and in a wide variety of private and government research centers.
+The Master of Science in Bioimaging is a multidisciplinary program developed by the Departments of Radiology and Anatomy & Neurobiology.
+The program is designed to train individuals to fill a rapidly growing need for skilled experts who are knowledgeable about imaging technologies.
+In this program, you will benefit from hands-on experience with imaging modalities such as CT, PET, and MRI, which will ultimately pave the way for a position in health care, industry, academia, or centers of research.

 To satisfy the demand for the field’s broad exposure to imaging modalities, we provide students with a choice between two tracks to obtaining their degree.
 These are each 36-credit, one-year, full-time degree options: the Academic Clinical Track or the Academic Research Track.
 Alternatively, students may elect the combined Clinical & Research Track, which requires 48 credits and two years of full-time work to complete.
 Part-time students are welcome in both tracks.

 Both of these tracks provides a broad background in basic and advanced sub-disciplines of imaging and anatomy, embodying the latest advances in imaging technologies and medical sciences.
 The two one-year tracks differ in their preparation for entering the field.
-The Academic Clinical Track provides students with the didactic education and ethics requirements necessary to sit for the ARRT advanced certification exam that allows one to enter the field as a registered technologist.
-This track provides not only the theoretical knowledge base of biomedical imaging but also provides students with the required credentials to sit for ARRT certification exam.
+The Academic Clinical Track provides students with the didactic education and ethics requirements necessary to sit for the ARRT advanced certification exam to become a registered MRI technologist.
 Alternatively, the Academic Research Track provides a research-based focus on working with the various imaging modalities and culminates in a thesis project that enables students to enter the broad fields of academia and industry.